Sandy Springs Location

 For African American men and women, hair loss can stem from genetic, hormonal, and lifestyle factors - often in combination.
 Androgenetic hair loss, traction from styling practices, and inflammatory scalp conditions are among the most common drivers.
 What makes diagnosis more complex is that these causes can overlap, and the signs can be subtle in the early stages.

 A thorough evaluation, one that takes your hair history, styling habits, and scalp health into account , is essential before any treatment is considered.
-We take the time to learn how you wash, style, and manage your hair because we know it’s personal, and because that context shapes the right treatment plan.
+We take the time to learn how you wash, style, and manage your hair because we know it’s personal, and because that context often helps explain how and why hair loss develops differently.

 Conditions such as traction alopecia and CCCA are among the most common drivers of hair loss in Black women - and among the most frequently missed.
 Learn how we treat traction alopecia and CCCA if you're already familiar with your condition and exploring your options.